LogvinovLeon/BD_last/readme.txt

 If your port 8000 is user you need to run:
 ./manage.py runserver 0.0.0.0:PORT
-Where PORT is unuser port.
+Where PORT is an unuser port.